INFORMSJoC/2024.0546/src/Comp/ALogTP/readme.md

 - `robust_links.m`: to figure out the robustly absent and built links.

-  Input: parameters in the model.
+  Input: N, number of players; other parameters in the model.
 Take the public provision model of Bramoull´e and Kranton (2007) as an example. (in Section 5.4 of our paper) e, the effort vector; d > 0, cost for links.